 Changes to criteria for sustainable cottons, recycled synthetics, and the recovery of wool waste along with the introduction of a new restricted substance list are some of the highlights of the latest version of the European Eco-Label standard.

 The EU Ecolabel Regulatory Committee has voted to accept new criteria proposals for textiles labelled to the EU Eco-Label standard.
-The new criteria replaces the previous decision (2009/567/EC) passed in 2009, and comes into force for at least a four-year period.

 The textile product criteria for the EU EcoLabel standard was approved at a meeting of the EU Ecolabel Regulatory Committee towards the end of 2013, where it was agreed that cotton and other natural cellulosic fibres will have to contain a minimum content of organic or ‘IPM’ (integrated pest management) cottons (see below).

 In addition, criteria have been put in place for man-made cellulosics, recycled synthetic fibres and wool scouring.

 Other significant changes are that fluorine chemistry used to make water, oil and stain repellent fabrics are banned under the voluntary standard, and for the first time a brand new restricted substance list has been introduced.

 The Eco-Label revision comes as part of the European Union’s stated drive to ensure 10 – 20 per cent of textiles sold in Europe are eventually aligned with EU Eco-Label criteria.
 These criteria are revised and continually tightened – usually every four years – to take into account the state-of-the-art textile innovation in a bid to help consumers identify products with the lowest environmental impact throughout their life-cycle.